ibm-cloud-docs/cloud-pak-data/install-services.md

 |[Watson Studio](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/wsl.html)                                                                      | 	✓ | 	✓ |
 |[Watson Text to Speech](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/wtts.html)                                                              |     |  *  |

-A * indicates that the service is supported only on Bare Metal clusters with extra local storage for SDS and requires (Portworx Enterprise)[https://cloud.ibm.com/catalog/services/portworx-enterprise] storage.
+A * indicates that the service is supported only on bare metal worker nodes with extra local storage for SDS.
+These services also require (Portworx Enterprise)[https://cloud.ibm.com/catalog/services/portworx-enterprise] storage.
+You must create a new worker pool that contains the bare metal servers required for Watson AI services.